woossi0/suite/docs/usermanual/source/processing/scripting/processcreate.rst

 Creating the script
 -------------------

+.. note:: Download the full script:

+   * :download:`Python <distbear.py>`
+   * :download:`JavaScript <distbear.js>`

 The script will consist of headers, input/output definitions, metadata, and computation.

 Process headers
 ~~~~~~~~~~~~~~~